garanaveen/deerbrooketx/community/internet.md

-At this point in Phase2, Suddenlink seems to be the only internet service provider.
-Be sure to signup for their $200 promotion.
-They might send you a giftcard in the 5th month after signup and might need followups.
+At this point in Phase2, Optimum (formally known as Suddenlink) seems to be the only internet service provider.
+AT&T fiber is slowly made available.
+You can [check if the availability](https://www.att.com/internet/) by providing the address on att fiber portal.

-A lot of people seem to have disconnective issues with Suddenlink when you use the modem provided by them.
+A lot of people seem to have disconnective issues with Optimum when you use the modem provided by them.
 Most have success when you buy the modem yourself.

 ## Compatible modems,
 Some of the models that are used by members in the community that are know to be compatible with Suddenlink.
 Take this information at your own risk.